Stop losing winnable deals

 Finally, sales managers need to have sharp analytical skills to make sense of the reports they create.
 That will help you not only set sales goals for your reps but also evaluate your sales process and identify what’s working and what needs to improve.

-Back up your skills with Gong
+Sharpen your sales management skills with Gong

 There are almost as many skills for a sales manager to develop as there are responsibilities.
 But sales managers don’t need to rely on their skill set to run a successful sales team.